portsoc/episodeiv/README.md

 Star Wars in CSS
 ===

-The scrolling text from A New Hope is defined in `index.txt`.
+The scrolling text from Star Wars is defined in `index.txt`.
 This is marked up in `index.html`.
 To see the development of a style sheet, edit the stylesheet definition changing the style from `style0` through to `style7`.

 e.g.
 ```html